What is Invokana?

 April 14, 2016 - Following a recent warning by the FDA which suggested that type 2 diabetics who take Invokana may face an increased risk of acid buildup in their blood, a new study has identified a similar risk in patients with type 1 diabetes.

 For the study, a research team led by Anne L. Peters, MD, of the Keck School of Medicine at the University of Southern California looked at data from 351 type 1 diabetes patients with baseline HbA1c 7% to 9%.
 Test subjects were on a stable insulin regimen of multiple daily insulin injections or continuous subcutaneous insulin infusion for a minimum of 8 weeks prior to screening.

 To date, Invokana has not been recalled in the U.S. or any other country.
 However, the drug has only been on the market a short time (Invokana was approved in March 2013) and the investigation into its potential health risks is still in its early stages.
 It often takes many years and countless hours of attorney time before all the facts leading to a recall emerge.

 Some of the claims made in Invokana lawsuits accuse the drug manufacturer of:

 - Misrepresenting the dug's risks and benefits

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Invokana lawsuits.
-We are handling individual litigation nationwide and currently accepting new ketoacidosis cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firms is an experienced team of trial lawyers that focus on the representation of plaintiffs in Invokana lawsuits.
+We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you or a loved one was injured by the side effects of Invokana, you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and our lawyers can help.
+If you or a loved one was injured by the side effects of Invokana, you should contact our law firm immediately to pursue legal action.
+You may be entitled to file an Invokana lawsuit for medical bills and we can help.